AdobeDocs/experience-manager-core-components.en/help/components/ai-search.md

 ![Generative Search tab of the edit dialog](/help/assets/content-ai-search-edit-generative-search.png)

-* **Show generative summary toggle to visitors** - Uncheck to not display generative summaries to your visitors.
+* **Show generative summary toggle to visitors** - When unchecked, visitors can not change whether the AI summary is shown.
   * The default value is enabled.
-* **Show generative summary by default** - Uncheck to not automatically show the generative summary.
+* **Show generative summary by default** - This option controls the default state of the visitor-facing toggle for the AI-generated summary.
   * The default value is enabled.
 * **GenSearch Error Fallback** - Defines how the search should behave or error.
-  * **Results only (hide error)** - If there is an error, show only the results that were returned, not the error.
+  * **Results only (hide error)** - If there is an error, show only the results that were returned, not the error and no retry button.
 This is the default value.
-  * **Show error with retry**
+  * **Show error with retry** - If there is an error, show the error with a retry button.
   * **Show error message only** - If there is an error, show only the error message, no results.